developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/programmers-guides/content-provider/index.md

 An Intent extra contains a URI for the DataWedge content provider.
 The application must use the content provider URI to query the data into a `Cursor` object using the `ContentResolver`.

 ### Parameters
 **Signature presence status -** when it is required to check for the presence of a handwritten signature during Document Capture, DataWedge exposes a signature presence status parameter through the existing Content Provider cursor.
-This returns whether a signature is present or absent, determines if the signature presence check is supported, or if the signature presence check was not requested.
+This returns whether a signature is present or absent, determines if the signature presence status is supported, or if the signature presence status was not requested.
+Signature presence status should be requested when the Document Capture template is being created or edited.

 <table class="facelift" style="width:70%" border="1" padding="5px">
   <tr bgcolor="#dce8ef">
-    <th>Parameter Name</th>
+    <th>Cursor Column Name</th>
-    <th>Parameter Value</th>
+    <th>Column Value</th>
   </tr>

   <tr>
     <td>field_signature_status</td>
-	<td>-2 – Signature presence check is not supported by the underlying scanner framework<br>
+	<td>-2 – Signature presence status is not supported by the underlying scanner framework<br>
--1 – Signature check is not requested<br>0 – Signature is not present<br>1 – Signature is present</td>
+-1 – Signature presence status is not requested<br>0 – Signature is not present<br>1 – Signature is present</td>
   </tr>
 </table>